stableagents/stableagents/README.md

 ## Stable Agents
 <p> Stable Agents are agents which are highly capable at complex reasoning and planning with minimal to no supervision.  </p>

+- [X] Autoclick "Skip Intro" on a browser based streaming service without having to click it

+- [ ] Create a routine for tasks to be completed autoregressively s

 ## Existing Agents